AlexanderSamaha/Linked-list-practice/githubrepos(lab3)/README.txt

-files "assignment3.h" and "main.c" were given.
+files "assignment3.h", "main.c" and "makefile" were given.

 This was given out as an assignment in the class "Principles of Programming", it was handed out as a sort of